 Kulicke & Soffa (KLIC) Gets a Buy Rating from B.Riley FBR

-In a report issued on January 16, Craig Ellis from B.Riley FBR maintained a Buy rating on Kulicke & Soffa (KLIC), with a price target of $32.00.
-The company’s shares closed last Monday at $27.63, close to its 52-week high of $27.86.
+B.Riley FBR analyst Craig Ellis maintained a Buy rating on Kulicke & Soffa (KLIC) today and set a price target of $32.00.
+The company’s shares closed last Monday at $28.02, close to its 52-week high of $28.45.

 See today’s analyst top recommended stocks >>